yami2200/visualnovelcreator/DOC/doc_Variables.md

 > To set the value of variable, you will need to add the script function **Set** in a dialogue script.
 You can also use the script functions **Set Random Integer** or **Set Random Float** to set the variable with a random value.
 >
->See [Scripting Documentation](https://github.com/yami2200/visualnovelmaker/blob/master/DOC/doc_Scripting.md) to know how to use these functions.
+>See [Scripting Documentation](https://github.com/yami2200/visualnovelmaker/blob/master/DOC/doc_Scripting.md#variables-) to know how to use these functions.

+> String & Integer Variables can also be set with the input Dialogue.
+The selected variable take the value that the player give in game.
+>
+> See [Dialogues Documentation](https://github.com/yami2200/visualnovelmaker/blob/master/DOC/doc_Dialogues.md) to know how it works.

 > You will see in many UI of the app the setter variable component :
 >